microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/v1.0/docs/New-MgDeviceManagementRoleDefinition.md

 # New-MgDeviceManagementRoleDefinition

 ## SYNOPSIS
-Create a new deviceAndAppManagementRoleDefinition object.
+Create a new roleDefinition object.

 ## SYNTAX